sunilpandey1989/elinvar-repo/README.md

-# elinvar-case-study
+# Elinvar-Case-Study
-Case study project for Elinvar
+####  Case study project for Elinvar

-The project statement of the project is to parse a log file which contains multiple requests entry and exit time and print how many times service execution completed (entry + exit) and what is maximum time taken by service.
+The project statement is to parse log file which contains multiple requests entry and exit time for different services and display how many times unique service execution completed (entry + exit) and what is maximum time taken by service.

-This project is purely based on Java.
-The approach we followed is to find all the service ids having both entry and exit records.
+This solution is purely based on Java.
+The approach followed is to find all the service ids having both entry and exit records.
 Store filtered records in hashmap with service id as key and ServiceData [servicename serviceid time] as value.
-Then we are storing the max(exit ñ entry) time in value of another hashmap having service name as key.
+Then we are storing the max(exit ‚Äì entry) time in value of another hashmap having service name as key.

-To achieve it, below classes are added:
+### To achieve it, below classes and resources are added:
-1. ServiceData.java ñ used for data modeling.
+1. ServiceData.java ‚Äì used for data modeling under com.test.model.
-2. LogReader.java ñ parser and entry point of program.
+2. LogReader.java ‚Äì parser and entry point of program under com.test.log.
-3. Test.log ñ resource for parsing.
+3. Test.log ‚Äì resource for parsing under com.test.resource.

-Prerequisite :
+### Prerequisite :
 JAVA 8 with JAVA_HOME set

-Steps to setup project:
+### Steps to setup project:
-1. Clone git Repo to local using command: git clone https://github.com/sunilpandey1989/elinvar-repo.git
+- Clone git Repo to local using command: git clone https://github.com/sunilpandey1989/elinvar-repo.git
-2. Compile JAVA code:
+- Compile JAVA code:
-2.1.
-For Windows:
+ -  For Windows:
-cd src
+      - cd src
-dir /s /B *.java > sources.txt
+      - dir /s /B *.java > sources.txt
-javac @sources.txt
+      - javac @sources.txt
-2.2.
-For Linux:
+ - For Linux:
+     - cd src
+     - $ find -name "*.java" > sources.txt
+     - $ javac @sources.txt
-3. Build jar from compiled class files: jar cvfe ../elinvar-0.0.1.SNAPSHOT.jar com.test.log.LogReader com/test/log/LogReader.class  com/test/model/ServiceData.class com/test/resource/test.log
+- Build jar from compiled class files: jar cvfe ../elinvar-0.0.1.SNAPSHOT.jar com.test.log.LogReader com/test/log/LogReader.class  com/test/model/ServiceData.class com/test/resource/test.log
-4. Run the jar using command : java -jar ../elinvar-0.0.1.SNAPSHOT.jar
+- Run the jar using command :
+java -jar ../elinvar-0.0.1.SNAPSHOT.jar
-5. Verify the output
+- Verify the output in console.

-Docker Support :
+### Docker Support :

 Dockerfile is added in the project which is using java:8 as base image and on top of it, we have added our java code.
-To build the docker image, please run following command ìdocker build -t elinvar-case .î as a output it creates a docker image with name elinvar-case:latest
+To build the docker image, please run following command ‚Äú**docker build -t elinvar-case .**‚Äù as a output it creates a docker image with name elinvar-case:latest

-Deploy a container based on above image with command: docker run -it elinvar-case:latest
+Deploy a container based on above image with command: **docker run -it elinvar-case:latest**

 Once deployed the output will get displayed in the Console.